AndreiAnisia/Movie-Database/README.md

 # Introduction

-Pulled data from the TMDB API and build an app that lets you see what movies or tv series are trending this week, lets you search for movies or tv series by name and even shows you plot and actor informations.
+Pulled data from the TMDB API and build an app that lets you check what movies or tv series are trending this week, lets you search for movies or tv series by name and even shows you plot and actor informations.